openstack/training-guides/doc/upstream-training/source/01-release-cycle.rst

 .. rst-class:: colleft

 - With our peers
-- feedback and comments
+- Feedback and comments
-- create the corresponding blueprint
+- Create the corresponding blueprint
 - 4 weeks, Design Summit on the third week

 .. rst-class:: colright